 Race Rules

 Stay on course.
-If you get of course, please do your best to return to where you went off and continue along your designated loop.
+If you get off course, please do your best to return to where you went off course and continue along your designated loop.

-Be Kind - Anyone found being rude to other runners, staff, park staff, or spectators will be disqualified.
+Be Kind.
+Anyone who is rude to other runners/staff/park staff/crew will be disqualified.

 No Pacers.

-No Crew outside of the road crossings, and the main aid station.
-Crew cannot provide aid from the road but can sit to cheer people on.
+Crew cannot administer aid to their runner outside of the main aid station.
+Crew can sit at road crossings and cheer people on.

-If you are leaving on Loop 5 you must have AT LEAST 1 liter of water and 300 calories in your pack.
-You must show the course timer that you have both before leaving on this loop.
+If you are leaving on Loop 5 you must have AT LEAST 1.5 liters of fluid and 300 emergency calories in your pack.
+These are in addition to what you plan to consume during the loop.
+You must show the timing volunteer that you have both when you check in prior to leaving for Loop 5/Pink Loop

-When you are done with your last loop, we don’t mind if you just do one, or you want to be out there till 5:59am, but you must tell the timer that you are DONE.
+When you are done with your last loop (we truly don’t care if you do 1 loop or 45) you must tell the timing volunteer that you are DONE.
 Once you have reported that you have completed your race, you may not go back out on the course.

-In case of muddy or wet trail conditions (it is April so this will be highly probable) please run directly through the section in order to decrease trail damage.
+In case of muddy or wet trail conditions (it is April so this will be highly probable) please run directly through the muddy section.
+It’s counterintuitive but running around the mud widens the trail unnecessarily and negatively impacts the areas adjacent to the trail.

-Mandatory Gear: Headlamp, Taped Seam Rain Jacket, extra batteries, hat, gloves, & whistle.
-These will be checked when you pick up your bib and before you go out on Loop 5.
+Mandatory Gear (See the list below): These will be checked when you pick up your bib and before you go out on Loop 5/Pink Loop.

-No Poles on the first loop - we are all running the same one and we want to make sure everyone is safe.
-We will have saw horses set up at start/finish to stage your poles so that you can get them after the first loop.
+No Poles on the first loop - we are all running the same one and we want to make sure no one gets whacked in the shin.
+We will have sawhorses set up at start/finish to stage your poles so that you can get them after the first loop.

-We don’t disallow headphones, but we do recommend that you keep at least one of them out, you are running at night, where there is wildlife, and you should on alert.
+We don’t disallow headphones, but we do recommend that you keep at least one of them out or use the bone conduction type.
+You are running at night.
+There is wildlife.
+It is good practice to be on alert.

 HAVE FUN!